02 Mar Vietnam Travel Itinerary in 12 Different Ways

 Hanoi -> Ha Long Bay -> Da Nang -> Hoi An -> Hue -> Ho Chi Minh City -> Mekong Delta

-You can cover the major location in all of Vietnam in close to 10 days if you are up with fast-traveling.
-The best way is to take a flight on the major routes like Ho Chi Minh City to Da Nang and Dan Nang to Hanoi or vice versa.
+You can cover the major location in all of Vietnam in close to 10 days if you are up for fast-traveling.
+The best way is to take a flight on major routes like Ho Chi Minh City to Da Nang and Dan Nang to Hanoi or vice versa.
 Cover the nearby areas via roadways.

 Vietnam Travel Itinerary for 2 weeks